More than 90 Palestinians killed in Israeli strike on school and mosque sheltering displaced people, Gaza officials say - KESQ

 More than 90 Palestinians killed in Israeli strike on school and mosque sheltering displaced people, Gaza officials say

-By Irene Nasser, Abeer Salman, Ibrahim Dahman, Mohammed Tawfeeq and Lex Harvey, CNN
+By Irene Nasser, Abeer Salman, Ibrahim Dahman, Mohammed Tawfeeq, Lex Harvey and Allegra Goodwin, CNN

-(CNN) — At least 93 Palestinians have been killed in an Israeli strike on a school and mosque in Gaza sheltering displaced people, according to local officials.
+(CNN) — At least 93 Palestinians have been killed in an Israeli strike on a school and mosque in Gaza sheltering displaced people, according to local officials, sparking international outrage.

 Gaza Civil Defense said people were performing dawn prayers at the Al-Tabi’in compound in the Al-Daraj neighborhood in the eastern part of Gaza City when it was hit overnight into Saturday.
-Israel confirmed it carried out the strike, saying Hamas was operating there.
+Israel confirmed it carried out the strike, saying it had targeted a Hamas command post and killed several fighters.

 “We recovered at least 90 people who had been killed,” Gaza Civil Defense Spokesperson Mahmoud Basal told CNN, adding that “many of them are torn apart, many are still unidentified.”

-Note: Clarification: This story has been updated to better characterize the IDF’s latest statement in relation to the strike.